 How to write a contract

 Contracts must of course contain all the requisite elements of a contract that make it legally binding on the parties agreeing it.
 But there's more to contracts than just getting the legal basics in place.
+In fact, contract authoring is as much about the way a contract is written as it is about the terms it contains.

 When contracts are vague and hard to understand, parties may be reluctant to sign them, and the process often slows to a crawl.
 That's a problem for any company, because contracts are critical to commerce.
 For a company to become and remain profitable, it’s essential to keep contracts moving forward, and make them easy to sign.
 Here are some ways to take the friction out of contracts: